Harshkh87/CodeSearch/README.md

 # CodeSearch - Education website

-EduHome is a fully responsive education website, Responsive for all devices , build using HTML , CSS , and JavaScript.
+CodeSearch is a fully responsive education website, Responsive for all devices , build using HTML , CSS , and JavaScript.

 # Live Demo
 https://idyllic-gumption-23385d.netlify.app/